Royal Hibernian Academy: History

-The Academy is funded by: the Arts Council of Ireland (An Chomhairle Ealaíon), through revenue from its Annual Exhibition, and from Benefactors, Patrons and Friends of the Academy.
+The Academy is funded by: the Arts Council, through revenue from its annual exhibition, and from benefactors, patrons and friends of the Academy.

 Selected exhibitions

 The RHA has held an annual exhibition – an open submission art show – since 1826.
 It is "the largest in Ireland and the longest-running".

 FUTURES (originally EuroJet Futures) is an ongoing series of exhibitions featuring selected emerging artists from Ireland.
 It began in 2001 and has had three series – each with annual exhibitions.
-Additionally each series has had an 'anthology' presenting all of the artists from that series together.
+Additionally, each series has had an 'anthology' presenting all of the artists from that series together.

+Membership

+The Academy recognises members, who may use "RHA", associate members "ARHA", and Honorary Council members "HRHA".